 on the grounds.

-In plainer terms, while Capitol Police may still be on-guard for rabble-rousers, they shouldn’t be chasing off any sledders, tobogganers, or snow-tubers this weekend after DC receives its coating, which could exceed one foot of snow.
+In plainer terms, while Capitol Police may still be on-guard for rabble-rousers, they shouldn’t be chasing off any sledders, tobogganers, or snow-tubers after DC receives its coating, which could exceed one foot of snow.

 “Oh, yes,” says Capitol Hill neighborhood gadfly Tim Krepp.
 “Although it’s not so much fun now that it’s legal.”